-This work was initiated due to the discovery that a direct relationship appears to exist between the density of matter and its boiling temperature, as can be seen in Fig 1a.
+This work was initiated due to the discovery that a direct relationship appears to exist between the density of matter and its gas-transition temperature, as can be seen in Fig 1.

 The temperature we measure in matter is the EME generated by the proton-electron pairs (2-off#) whose electrons are orbiting in shell-1; the atom's innermost shell.